KamilMicota42/MapProjectDemo/README.md

 <p align="center">
     <b>In this sprint we use static number (17) to create right amount of the warehouses</b>
     <img src="https://user-images.githubusercontent.com/85360923/205877219-48b07181-63bd-4b94-831d-7b6f5aa533a5.png"/>
-    <b>Definition of the function and all related to it functions and meshes.</b>
 </p>